-As we prepare for flu season to coincide with the COVID-19 pandemic this year, Paula Eckardt, MD, medical director of Infectious Disease at Memorial Healthcare System, shares her thoughts on how to prepare and what to expect.
+As we prepare for flu season to coincide with the COVID-19 pandemic this year, Paula Eckardt, MD, chief of the Division of Infectious Disease at Memorial Healthcare System, shares her thoughts on how to prepare and what to expect.

 Datasource: Stop the Spread of the Flu

 When does the flu season officially start?